NMKRV College Logo

 • Authors submit full papers through the conference submission system.

-• Papers that fail scope or quality checks are rejected before review.
+• Papers that do not meet the scope or quality standards are rejected prior to the review process.

 2